SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 Decomposition of the box
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:program:`Smilei` proposes an innovative approach to decompose the simulation between all these elements.
 Traditionally, PIC codes would split the spatial grid into :math:`N` domains, where :math:`N` is the number of cores.
-Each core would handle its own domain on a separate memory space, and information was communicated between domains using the MPI protocol.
+Each core would manage its own domain on a separate memory space, and information was communicated between cores using the MPI protocol.
-:program:`Smilei` also decomposes the spatial grid in several domains, but one core is not directly associated to one domain.
+:program:`Smilei` proposes an more efficient approach: it also decomposes the spatial grid in several domains, but one core is not directly associated to one domain.

 Let us explain this difference in details.
 :numref:`PatchDecomposition` gives an example of a grid containing 960 cells.
 It is decomposed in :math:`4\times8 = 32` domains, called **patches**.
-These patches can be very small: down to :math:`5\times5` cells.
+Each patch has :math:`5\times6` cells.
+These patch size is actually reasonable for :program:`Smilei`, whereas traditional PIC codes would have much larger domains.

-The issue is now to decide where these patches will be stored in the memory.
+The issue is now to decide where these patches will be stored in the memory, and to choose which cores should do which patches.
 Recall that all the cores handled by one process share the same memory: we will refer to this memory as an *MPI region*.
-A clever algorithm assigns several patches to each MPI region.
+This means that one process manages one exclusive MPI region.
 :numref:`PatchDecomposition` shows an example with the 32 patches split in 5 regions recognized by their different colors.
-Note that these regions are not necessarily rectangular.
+Note that these regions are all contiguous, but not necessarily rectangular.

 .. _PatchDecomposition: